mariafelecann/UBB-CompSci/semester3/map/toy-language-interpreter/README.md

 # Toy Language Interpreter

-This java project implements a toy language interpreter with a JavaFX graphic user interface (GUI).
+This java project implements a toy language interpreter with a JavaFX graphic user interface .
 The interpreter supports basic programming constructs such as variable declarations, assignments, arithmetic expressions, conditional statements, loops, file operations, heap manipulation, semaphore handling, and fork statements for concurrent execution.

 ## Features
 - Syntax: Supports a simple syntax for programming constructs including variable declarations, assignments, conditionals, loops, and more.